vertesy/Seurat.utils/FUNCTIONS.md

 ## plotting.dim.reduction.3D.R

 - #### `plot3D.umap()`
-Plot a 3D umap based on one of the meta data columns.
+Plot a 3D umap based on one of the metadata columns.
 Uses plotly.

 ## plotting.filtering.R